keu/docs/guides/kubepod-operator.md

         )
 ```

-## Example: Using the KubernetesPodOperator with XComs
+## Example: Use the KubernetesPodOperator with XComs

 [XCom](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) is a commonly used Airflow feature for passing small amounts of data between tasks.
 You can use the KubernetesPodOperator to both receive values stored in XCom and push values to XCom.